- Introduction to Writing Resume Objective Statements

 If you do not have professional experience or a college degree, you may be hoping to land an entry-level job, apprenticeship, or internship.

-In your Career Objective, you’ll need to emphasize general traits about your character, personality, and work ethic that would make you a valuable employee.
+In your Resume Objective, you’ll need to emphasize general traits about your character, personality, and work ethic that would make you a valuable employee.

 You can do that by splitting the Objective for a Resume into three sentences: